Top of the page

 Gonorrhea is a bacterial infection that is spread through sexual contact.
 It's found most often in the genital area, but it can also infect other areas of your body, such as the rectum and the throat.
 It can spread from one partner to another during vaginal, anal, or oral sex.

-Most people who have gonorrhea get symptoms within a few days after infection.
+Some people who have gonorrhea get symptoms within a few days after infection.
 But some people have no symptoms.
 Even if you don't have symptoms, you can still infect your sex partners.

 Treatment is important.
 If gonorrhea isn't treated, it can spread to other parts of your body.
 And if you are not treated, you will infect everyone you have sex with.